pvar/dHPC_THT_boards/README.md

 ## Is it possible to make one?

 Of course it is!
 Keep in mind, though, that the three microcontrollers which comprise the system need to be "burnt" with the appropriate firmware.
-This means You'll need a programmer for AVR microcontrollers, such as [this one][avrisp].
-If you have no idea what a programmer is, You definitely don't have one and You'll need the help of some electronics tinkerer/hobbyist/engineer.
+This means you'll need a programmer for AVR microcontrollers, such as [this one][avrisp].
+If you have no idea what a programmer is, you'll need the help of some electronics tinkerer/hobbyist/engineer.

 ## I'm good to go!
 Where is the firmware?